cculianu/Fulcrum/README.md

 #### Big Endian Architectures

-The code is more or less configured to assume "little endian" architecture by default (which is what all intel x86/x86_64 are).
-If you're on a big endian machine, please uncomment this line from the `.pro` file:
+The code is more or less configured to assume a "little endian" architecture by default (which is what all Intel x86/x86_64 are).
+If you're on a big endian machine, on Linux it should just auto-detect that fact.
+However, on other OS's such as BSD, if you're on a big endian machine, you may need to uncomment this line from the `.pro` file:

     # DEFINES += WORDS_BIGENDIAN